 industrial engineering or a strongly aligned field.
 In addition, all applicants need to provide GRE

 scores.
-The TOEFL test is required for students whose native language is not English.
+The TOEFL (or IELTS) test is required for students whose native language is not English.
 High

 academic achievement or other persuasive evidence of professional accomplishments is